Is your Mail not working after macOS Mojave updates?

 To resolve the mail crashing/mail not responding issues on macOS Mojave, the best course of action is to remove some of the prior app state data, restart your MacBook and then re-launch Mail.

-Furthermore, we recommend that you have a clean backup of your MacBook before proceeding with the steps.
+We recommend that you have a clean backup of your MacBook before proceeding with the steps.

 - Start with force quitting the Mail App on your MacBook / Mac.
 If you are unable to force-quit the app using the dock icon ( Mail App does not respond), open the activity monitor.